-Solo travel is amazing – you get to do things your own way, at your own pace, and pretty much whenever you want.
-What’s more, you’ll get to learn stuff about yourself as well.
-What can we say – it’s great!
+Solo travel is amazing – you get to do things your own way, at your own pace.
+What’s even better, you’ll get to learn stuff about yourself as well.

-But solo travel does have its drawbacks.
+But solo travel does have its drawbacks, especially in Ecuador.
 So with that in mind, we’ve come up with some handy safety tips to make sure your trip is the best it can be.

 - Don’t push yourself and know your limits.
-Trekking up in the Andes one day, exploring Oriente the next; having a non-stop itinerary planned may feel like the best way to see the country, but you’ve got to know when to take a break.
-Have a day solely for the purposes of chilling and soaking it all up.
-Burning out is not a good way to go!
+Trekking up in the Andes one day, exploring Oriente the next; having a non-stop itinerary planned may feel like the best way to see the country, but you need to take breaks too.

 - Hiking by yourself may be really fun, but make sure you do your research.
 Especially if you’re heading off the beaten track.
 Not only are robberies still possible, but nature can get the better of you.
 It’s a jungle out there in the jungle!

 - Don’t be afraid of taking tours or hiring a guide.
 You can meet some cool, like-minded people on tours and, on top of that, guides can really give more depth to a place.

 - Try to travel as light as possible.
 Having a load of stuff with you is going to make travelling pretty stressful.
 You’ll have a load to carry, which is annoying, but it also just means more stuff to keep an eye on when you’re on buses – or more stuff to worry about in your hotel room.